Anna042023/CrossCityBench/README.md

 ### Revison 2: Overall Performance Comparison

-In the comparative experimental section, we further introduce three LLM-based methods (ST-LLM+, UrbanGPT, and UniST).
-It is worth noting that these three LLM-based methods are originally designed as single-domain models; we adapt them to cross-city transfer tasks through source-domain fine-tuning followed by target-domain zero-shot evaluation.
+In the comparative experimental section, we further introduce three foundation models/LLM-based transfer methods (ST-LLM+, UrbanGPT, and UniST).
+It is worth noting that these three foundation models/LLM-based transfer methods are originally designed as single-domain models; we adapt them to cross-city transfer tasks through source-domain fine-tuning followed by target-domain zero-shot evaluation.
 With this adaptation strategy, we are able to fairly compare the performance of these LLMs with methods under other paradigms in cross-city transfer scenarios.

 ---